MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Core/About/about_Operators.md

 represented by strings or script blocks.
 The call operator executes in a child scope.
 For more about scopes, see [about_Scopes][19].

+> [!CAUTION]
+> The default argument passing behavior has changed since version 7.3.
+> For a detailed description of the change and its impact see the description of
+> preference variable `PSNativeCommandArgumentPassing` in
+> [Using Experimental Features in PowerShell][26].

 This example stores a command in a string and executes it using the call operator.